-FCE Frankfurt Consulting Engineers GmbH (FCE) is a mathematically oriented engineering company with is administrative office in Floersheim am Main, Germany and its main office in the Gateway Gardens sector of Frankfurt Rhein-Main Airport.
-FCE was founded in 2004 as a German Limited Liability Company building on twelve years of experience of its founder, Wolfgang Mergenthaler, as a self-employed engineer and 20 years as an employee in the automotive industry, both in Germany and the United States.
-FCE has substantial experience in the industrial application of Mathematical Statistics, Mathematical Optimization, Pattern Recognition etc. From the very beginning on, one of the predominant areas of research was the analysis of multivariate stochastic sensor time series and notably the task of predicting the time series for a finite planning horizon.
-If the sensor readings are accompanied by certain significant events worth forecasting, then the above task can be narrowed down to predicting exactly those events.
-Another area of activity of FCE has been for many years the task of mathematically modeling certain aspects of production planning, mainly in the context of designing optimal production sequences, for instance in the automotive world.
-Last but not least, the entire field of Multivariate Statistics with all its ramifications such as parameter estimation, non-linear regression, multidimensional response surfaces etc. are at the core of FCE’s professional interest.
+FCE Frankfurt Consulting Engineers GmbH (FCE) is a mathematically oriented engineering firm based at Frankfurt Airport in the „House Of Logistics and Mobility (HOLM).“ FCE was founded in 2004 as a German limited liability company based on the 12 years of experience of founder Dr. Wolfgang Mergenthaler as an independent engineer and 20 years as an employee in the automotive industry in Germany and the USA.
+FCE has extensive experience in the industrial application of mathematical statistics, mathematical optimization, pattern recognition, etc. From the very beginning, the research area consisted mainly in the analysis of multivariater stochastic sensor time series and, in particular, in the prediction of time series for a final planning horizon.
+If the sensor values are accompanied by certain significant events worth predicting, the above task may be limited to predicting those events.
+Another area of activity of FCE for many years has been the task of mathematically modeling certain aspects of production, especially with regard to the design of optimal production processes, for example in the automotive world.
+Furthermore, the entire field of multivariate statistics stands with all its effects such as parameter estimation, non-linear regression, etc. At the heart of FCE’s expertise.

-FCE’s future work will be strongly influenced by our general stream of research activities in the fields of Pattern Recognition and Machine Learning and the needs of industry, mainly our long-time partners in the automotive, aviation and power industry.
-Another promising area of industrial data analysis arises from within the Naval Industry.
-As an example, one may think of the engine of a container vessel generating large streams of signal data containing important information about fuel efficiency, emissions, machine vibrations etc. The ship operator may be interested in the relationship between ambient conditions and control variables on one hand and response variables such as fuel efficiency on the other hand.
-State-of-the-art nonlinear regression and data visualization techniques will enable the operator to understand how his engine works and to find optimal operating conditions under an unlimited set of operating constraints.
-The development of the Internet of Things (IoT) is one of the most exciting industrial opportunities at the beginning of the 21st century.
-Remote efficiency monitoring of moving or non-moving assets may become rather sooner than later a central task of an IoT service provider.
+The future work of FCE will be strongly influenced by our general research activities in the fields of pattern recognition and machine learning, as well as from the needs of industry, as well as from our partners in automotive, aviation, rail and rail.
+Energy industry.
+Another promising area of industrial data analysis emerges from the naval industry.
+As an example, one can imagine the engine of a container ship that generates large flows of signal data, the important information about fuel efficiency, emissions, machine vibrations, etc. Contain.
+The ship operator might be interested in the relationship between environmental conditions and control variables.
+It also allows fuel efficiency.
+State-of-the-art non-linear regressions and data visualization techniques allow the operator to understand how his engine works to find optimal operating conditions under certain operational constraints.
+The development of the Internet of Things (IoT) is one of the most exciting industrial possibilities at the beginning of the 21st century.
+Century.
+Monitoring the efficiency of moving or non-moving objects can become a central task of an IoT service provider sooner than or later.

-FCE targets an industrial market characterized by one or more of the following properties.
-Companies operating with large equipments, manufactures dealing goods over a line or a network of work stations and especially branches collecting a large amount of measurement data throughout its operation beeing aware of the value of data and its analysis.
+FCE targets an industrial market characterised by one or more of the following features.
+Companies that work with large plants produce goods through a range of workplaces, particularly branches, which collect a large amount of measurement data throughout operations, knowing the value of the data and its analysis.

-In the past, FCE has mainly been working in the following markets:
+In the past, the FCE has been active mainly in the following markets: